yegor256/blog/_posts/2017/jan/2017-01-10-how-to-teach-customers.md

 don't know that these people exist, or they believe these services are just a waste of money.

-Try to convince them that it's not true, but don't become an advisor in something you don't understand.
+Try to convince them that it's not true, but don't become an adviser in something you don't understand.
 Your job is coding, so focus only on that.